grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 # Configure Azure AD OAuth2 authentication

-The Azure AD authentication allows you to use an Azure Active Directory tenant as an identity provider for Grafana.
+The Azure AD authentication allows you to use a Microsoft Entra ID (formerly known as Azure Active Directory) tenant as an identity provider for Grafana.
 You can use Azure AD application roles to assign users and groups to Grafana roles from the Azure Portal.

 {{% admonition type="note" %}}
 If Users use the same email address in Azure AD that they use with other authentication providers (such as Grafana.com), you need to do additional configuration to ensure that the users are matched correctly.
 Please refer to [Using the same email address to login with different identity providers]({{< relref "../../configure-authentication#using-the-same-email-address-to-login-with-different-identity-providers" >}}) for more information.